 - 1. An individual who is a qualified elector of this state may: - a.
-Vote to elect board members for the school district in which the individual resides. - b.
-Serve as a board member for the school district in which the individual resides. - c.
-Serve as a judge or clerk of election for the school district in which the individual resides. - d.
-Serve as the business manager of a school district. - 2.
+Vote to elect board members for the school district in which the individual resides; - b.
+Serve as a board member for the school district in which the individual resides; and - c.
+Serve as a judge or clerk of election for the school district in which the individual resides. - 2.
 For the purposes of elections held under this chapter, an individual residing on a military installation is deemed to be a resident of a school district if the school district admits students from the military installation pursuant to a contract and receives impact aid pursuant to Public Law No. 81-874 [64 Stat.
 1100; 20 U.S.C.
 236 et seq.], as amended.